pts/tinygpgs/README.txt

   $ python -m pip install tinygpgs pycrypto

-To use the command-line tool, run it as `python -m tinygpgs' instead of `./tinygpgs'.
+To use the command-line tool, run it as `python -m tinygpgs.__main__' instead of `./tinygpgs', except for Python 2.4, which requires `python2.4 -m tinygpgs/__main'.
+For Python >=2.7, `python -m tinygpgs' also works.

 Using the file class API in the Python library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~